Alistair McGowan: Personal life

 McGowan was in a relationship for seven years with fellow television comedian Ronni Ancona.
 In August 2013 McGowan married his girlfriend Charlotte Page alongside whom he had performed in The Mikado.

 McGowan is a supporter of Leeds United, even claiming that he decided to study at Leeds partly because of its proximity to Elland Road, and Coventry City, the team closest to the area where he spent his late teens, and his interest in football forms the basis of his 2009 book A Matter of Life and Death.
-On the 17 December 2012 edition of Countdown, Susie Dent revealed that McGowan neither owns a car nor drives.

 Since 2020 McGowan has lived in Ludlow, Shropshire.